james-jory/segment-personalize-workshop/README.md

 # Segment + Amazon Personalize Workshop

-[Segment](http://segment.com) is the easiest way to collect data once about what users are doing and send the data to third party tools and warehouses.
-Segment does this by enabling businesses to collect first-party event data from their websites, mobile apps, and cloud tools like email and CRM, combine with offline data, then standardize and clean the data so it can be utilized in 200+ tools like marketing, analytics, attribution, and warehouses including Redshift.
+[Segment](http://segment.com) provides an easy way to collect data once about what users are doing and send the data to third party tools and warehouses.
+Segment does this by enabling businesses to collect first-party event data from their websites, mobile apps, and cloud tools like email and CRM, combine with offline data, then standardize and clean the data so it can be utilized in 200+ tools like marketing, analytics, attribution, and warehouses including Amazon Redshift.

 [Amazon Personalize](https://aws.amazon.com/personalize/) is a machine learning service that makes it easy for developers to create individualized recommendations for customers using their applications.